-About CBC Health
+About CBC Health Federation

-CBC Health is a not-for-profit provider of community and primary care in the North-East of England.
+CBC Health Federation is a not-for-profit provider of community and primary care in the North-East of England.
 All surplus is reinvested into local primary care services.

-Established in 2006 as a member organisation CBC Health supports federated General Practice in Gateshead developing innovative solutions to support resilient General Practice.
+Established in 2006 as a member organisation CBC Health Federation supports federated General Practice in Gateshead developing innovative solutions to support resilient General Practice.

 Our organisational divisions are structured to include urgent and unscheduled primary care, clinical and non-clinical locum cover, medicines optimisation and pharmacy services, practice management and at-scale general practice.

 Nicola became Chief Executive in December 2020.
 A qualified RN, with over 30 years’ experience in the NHS, an MA in Leadership and Change, and a Post Graduate Certificate in Change Management, Nicola has held leadership and management roles across Acute, Community and Integrated providers, with a track record of delivering sustainable service transformation.
 As a qualified District Nurse, Nicola is passionate about delivering high quality services to patients, and is experienced in leading and managing multi-professional palliative and end of life care, District Nursing Teams, a range of rehabilitations services including intermediate care and Community Hospitals.